inkstitch/pyembroidery/README.md

 * It reads 38 formats, including the mandated ones.
 * It supports all the core commands where that format can use said command as well as FAST and SLOW for .u01.
 * SEQUINS work in all supported formats (.dst) that are known to support sequins.
 Further it supports SEQUIN to JUMP operations on the other formats.
-  * It is currently fully compatable with Python 2.7 and Python 3.6
+  * It is currently fully compatible with Python 2.7 and Python 3.6

 Philosophy
 ---